Tips to avoid being ripped off by website renewal scams online

-Just a quick note to warn my clients, and non-clients alike, not to fall for the common scams that are going around these days.
+Just a quick note to warn my clients, and non-clients alike, not to fall for the common website renewal scams and domain renewal scams that are going around these days.
 I've seen so many posts recently, and clients have contacted me for years, about getting notices by email, text or in the mail saying their domain is going to expire or their account has been suspended.

 "Your website has been suspended!
 To renew, click on this link and enter your credit card information."